neuro-team-femto/lab_manual/docs/running-a-study/publication/lab-logos.md

 ## Affiliations

-As of 2024, with the disbandment (!) of UBFC, our author affiliation for papers should be
+As of Jan.
+2025, our author affiliation for papers should be, most of the case:

-> Université de Franche-Comté, SUPMICROTECH, CNRS, institut FEMTO-ST, F-25000 Besançon, France
+> Université Marie et Louis Pasteur, SUPMICROTECH, CNRS, institut FEMTO-ST, F-25000 Besançon, France

+FYI/TMI - The logics of this is the outcome of a complex arbitrage between componants of the new UMLP.
+As the main target of university rankings, Université Marie et Louis Pasteur should come first so that our publications are added to its tally.
+SUPMICROTECH comes second because it is our physical host for the AS2M Dept - other depts of FEMTO will have a different order.

+If your paper has co-authors from other departments of FEMTO-ST, you may not a different line of affiliation for each (actually, for every city involved).
+Refer to [this document](../../downloads/Logigramme_signature_FEMTO-ST.pdf) for help.

+We're also instructed to avoid translating or abbreviating `Université Marie et Louis Pasteur`, i.e. use neither of <del> University Marie et Louis Pasteur, Univ.
+Marie et Louis Pasteur, Univ.
+ML Pasteur, UMLP <del>.

 ## Logos